Director of Graduate Studies

 Tempe, AZ USA

 I work mainly in Philosophy of Language, Cognitive Science, Experimental Philosophy, and Epistemology.
 I also have interests in vagueness and meta-ethics.

 WORK IN PROGRESS:

-1. Skepticism and the Acquisition of 'Knowledge' (Utilizing A Bayesian Model of Lexical Acquisition) with Shaun Nichols (to be presented at the University of Pittsburgh, October 2015)
+1. Skepticism and the Acquisition of 'Knowledge' (Utilizing A Bayesian Model of Lexical Acquisition) with Shaun Nichols (presented at the University of Pittsburgh, October 2015) [completed--draft available]

 2. 'Gettier Cases and Practical Interests' (aka 'Knowledge and Experiments' Invited at the pacific APA (San Francisco, CA. March 2013).

 3. On the Connection Between Knowledge and Action [completed--draft available]